shivamgupta1830/book-store-react/README.md

 ##React Bookstore Project

-Welcome to our React Bookstore project!
+Welcome to my React Bookstore project!
 This application is designed to provide users with a seamless experience in exploring, discovering, and purchasing books online.
 Whether you're an avid reader or just browsing, our bookstore offers a wide range of titles to cater to your interests.

 ##Project Overview

-In this project, we've crafted an intuitive and feature-rich online bookstore using React.
+In this project, we've crafted an intuitive and feature-rich online bookstore using React, Redux, Tailwind, Google Books API & Firebase Authentication.\
 Here's what our application offers:

 ##Book Discovery